tsgates/arch-wiki-markdown/wiki/Xorg_multiseat.md

   ------------------------ ------------------------ ------------------------
   [Tango-view-fullscreen.p This article or section  [Tango-view-fullscreen.p
   ng]                      needs expansion.         ng]
-                           Reason: Is it possible
+                           Reason: Show how
+                           PulseAudio can be
+                           configured for multiple
-                           login two users without
+                           users without running
-                           keyin user name and
-                           password?
+                           PulseAudio system-wide.
+                           Explain how Multiseat be
+                           done using only one
+                           video card (and/or X
+                           Server) and without
+                           Xephyr.
 (Discuss)
   ------------------------ ------------------------ ------------------------

 Multiseat is a certain setup where multiple users work simultaneously on